dabirgoat/outdoorsy/README.md

 * Database creation & population

-    -To persist data in PostgresSQL, we can use a few Rakefile commands built into Rails:
+    -To persist data in sqlite3, we can use a few Rakefile commands built into Rails:

         //Navigate to wanderlust directory